 Good at home post-operative and incisional care after an abdominal surgery is very important, as serious complications can occur.
 Patients typically look and want to act quite normal just days after an abdominal surgery, even though their body has certainly not had enough time to heal.
-Keeping these patients relatively quiet for at least three weeks after surgery thus becomes important.
+Keeping these patients relatively quiet for at least 2-3 weeks after surgery thus becomes important.
 Dogs should be leash-walked only for short periods and no rough play with other dogs allowed.
 Dogs and cats should be kept from jumping up/down on/from high surfaces, running up steps or any other activity that puts tension on the incision.
 Excess tension can lead to dehiscence or opening-up of the incision and potentially a surgical emergency.

 The incision should be monitored for redness, swelling, oozing, heat or pain to the touch.
 Any of these signs may indicate an incisional infection.
 Veterinary attention should be sought as soon as possible.
 Warm compressing the incision three to four times daily for 15 minutes can help, if an infection is present.
 Avoid putting triple antibiotic ointments or other topical substances on the site, as these often just draw the pet’s attention to the area and may initiate licking.
 Missing skin sutures or staples should prompt a re-examination as soon as possible, especially if during the first several days post-op.